Why should you come to Career Counseling Connecticut?

 Regarding the second part, some people know generally what they want to do but do not have the practical know-how to get there.
 Our work here helps people efficiently move forward.

 Regarding the third part, interviewing/resume creating/networking etc. are all components needed in the job hunt/career search.
 We help as needed.
-For those who are know their career path and have a strategy, we help with the tactics for getting a job.
+For those who know their career path and have a strategy, we help with the tactics for getting a job.

-The simple bottom line is that we help our clients in a practical manner.
 You will get real options and make real positive change.

 Career Counseling Connecticut’s Process: A More Thorough Explanation